Creating Spaces with a Purpose: Marc A. Lindsel

 We recently caught up with Marc A. Lindsell, LEED AP of 2M Architecture.
 Marc Lindsell and Mark Tetrault, partners in 2M Architecture and Life, merged their firms and talents in 2005.
-Their clients benefit from their joyful, synergistic inter-play, fusing their refined sense of architecture and design with a deep knowledge of engineering/technology and aesthetic experience.
+Their clients benefit from their joyful, synergistic interplay, which combines their refined sense of architecture and design with a deep understanding of engineering and technology, as well as aesthetic expertise.

 Can you tell us a little about the history of your architecture firm and how it came to be located in Cortland?

 I bought my house in Bernal in 1994 and started my architectural practice in 1995, initially working from home.
-However, I didn’t prefer to work from home and envisioned having an office in a vibrant neighborhood where I could meet clients, have lunch at local restaurants, and be a part of a community.
-Finally, the space on the corner of Cortland and Andover opened up, and in 2002, I moved the office to our current location.
-My partner Mark joined the firm in 2005, and we hope to be here for the rest of our careers!
+However, I didn’t prefer working from home and envisioned having an office in a vibrant neighborhood where I could meet clients, have lunch at local restaurants, and be part of a community.
+Finally, the space on the corner of Cortland and Andover became available, and in 2002, I relocated the office to our current location.
+My partner, Mark, joined the firm in 2005, and we hope to be here for the rest of our careers.

 What sets your firm apart from other architecture firms in the area?

-There’s a lot of talent in the Bay Area, and the field of architecture is no exception.
+The Bay Area boasts a wealth of talent, and the field of architecture is no exception.
 We consider ourselves your “Partners in Design.
-We hope that when, at long last, your project is completed, you will invite us back for a visit to show off your new home (or renovation) and to share a glass of wine.
-Since 2017 we’ve been listed as one of the Top 50 Architects in San Francisco.
+We hope that when, at long last, your project is completed, you will invite us back for a visit to show off your new home (or renovation) and share a glass of wine with us.
+Since 2017, we’ve been listed among the Top 50 Architects in San Francisco.

 Can you walk us through your design process and approach to a new project?

 Our design inspiration always stems from our clients, and we especially enjoy working with those passionate about their interests and hobbies.
-Whether exotic cuisine, scuba diving, world travel, or attending Burning Man, we take the time to get to know our clients and allow their passions to fuel our creativity.
+Whether it’s exotic cuisine, scuba diving, world travel, or attending Burning Man, we take the time to get to know our clients and let their passions fuel our creativity.

 We relish a good challenge and welcome projects that push us to think outside the box.
 Whether it’s an unconventional site with steep slopes, cherished trees, unique views, or a non-standard structure, we approach each challenge with excitement and innovation.
-Some of our most exciting work has come from tackling tough design challenges for interesting clients.
+Some of our most exciting work has stemmed from tackling challenging design projects for notable clients.

-How do you ensure that your designs are aesthetically pleasing and functional for the client’s needs?
+How do you ensure your designs are both aesthetically pleasing and functional while meeting the client’s needs?

 Utilitas, Firmitas, and Venustas